jchavarri/javierchavarri.com/src/pages/when-two-worlds-collide-using-esy-to-consume-ppxs-from-source-in-bucklescript.md

 After this, we can just build and run our BuckleScript app normally using `bsb -make-world` or just `bsb`.

-## Future steps
+## 🚀 Upsides

-Having a streamlined way to consume ppxs from source would also allow a few other things:
+- **Better composition of ppxs**: This idea requires a change of thinking for ppx authors.
+Instead of the current pattern, where authors just publish binaries, the authors would take a step up the build-system ladder and just publish source code (this is how ppxs work for OCaml).
+This opens up room for discussion in the BuckleScript community about which patterns from the existing OCaml community around ppx consumption we could adopt into our own workflow.

-- It would allow to start exploring ways to explore and support better composition for ppxs, like the OCaml community did in the past with [ppxlib](https://ppxlib.readthedocs.io/en/latest/).
+- **Improved performance**: It would allow to start exploring ways to support better composition for ppxs, like the OCaml community did in the past with [ppxlib](https://ppxlib.readthedocs.io/en/latest/).
 This kind of optimizations allow to link all ppxs together so all ppxs run as part of the same step avoiding most of the serialization and deserialization of the AST.
-- It would empower more BuckleScript users to create and maintain their own ppxs and using native tooling, by building on top of a JavaScript-friendly workflow like esy.
+- **Accessibility**: It would empower more BuckleScript users to create and maintain their own ppxs and using native tooling, by building on top of a JavaScript-friendly workflow like esy.

-## The dark side
+## 😞 Downsides

 The proposed approach has downsides as well, mostly for ppx consumers.
-It introduces another tool to manage the build process (esy) with everything that that entails.
+It introduces another tool to manage the build process (esy) with everything that that entails: making sure everyone has it, runs same version, is added to scripts and build processes, CI, etc.

-One mitigation for this is to include `esy && bsb` in the build commands defined in `package.json`. esy has a very aggresive way to cache artifacts, taking roughly 100ms or less to run when all dependencies have been built already.
+One mitigation for this is could be to include `esy && bsb` in the build commands defined in `package.json`. esy has a very aggresive way to cache artifacts, taking roughly 100ms or less to run when all dependencies have been built already.

-Another side of it are the authors: the "binary file" agreement of current ppxs is hard to fulfilled as we saw, but it's also one of the most common interfaces.
-Removing that and move up the abstraction ladder means there is room for discussion about ppx "runners" libraries, other shared interfaces etc. Luckily there is a lot of work that has been done already in the OCaml community in that sense that the BuckleScript community could research and learn from.
+Another downside is build time: because ppxs are consumed from source, that means one has to build them before using them. esy heavily caches previous builds so the 2nd time and after they get instant, but nothing beats the ppx author pre-building the ppx in advance of course.

-## Resources
+## 📚 Resources

 - The demo repo [`hello-ppx-esy`](https://github.com/jchavarri/hello-ppx-esy) has been updated with the ideas from this post.
-The repo contains a very small ppx to transform the `[%gimme]` extension into the number 42 (I promise: ppxs can do much more than that! 😆 ).
+The repo contains a very small ppx to transform the `[%gimme]` extension into the number 42 (I promise: ppxs can do much more than that! 😆).
 You can find a sample BuckleScript project [here](https://github.com/jchavarri/hello-ppx-esy/tree/e53f8e8b5046bfb661e215c8c10f4c159a4df538/test_bs).

 - If you are interested on learning more about ppxs in OCaml, I recommend reading the blog post: ["An introduction to OCaml PPX ecosystem"](https://tarides.com/blog/2019-05-09-an-introduction-to-ocaml-ppx-ecosystem).